-In recent years, cases of torture and enforced disappearances have continued to be reported, with no one being held responsible.
+Since 2009, cases of torture and enforced disappearances have continued to be reported, with no one being held responsible.
 Journalists, activists and human rights defenders have been attacked.
-At least 14 media workers have been the victims of unlawful killings since the beginning of 2006; one has allegedly disappeared in the custody of the security forces, while others have been tortured and arbitrarily detained.
+At least 14 media workers have been the victims of unlawful killings since the beginning of 2006; one has allegedly disappeared in the custody of the security forces (see below for more information on the case of Prageeth Eknaligoda), while others have been tortured and arbitrarily detained.

 Over the past year, dissident voices and critics of the current government, including lawyers, journalists, human rights defenders, and victims of past abuses, have been targeted by the police, intelligence agencies, and pro-government media.
 In the months following the November 2019 presidential election, a number of organizations reported visits from intelligence officers who sought details of staff, programs and funding, in particular, organizations in the war-affected Northern and Eastern provinces of the country.
 Such visits are blatant attempts to harass and intimidate Sri Lankan civil society.